+The goals of analysis: Any analysis of a microbiome dataset usually has three major goals:

+Does the data show any structure?
+That is, does the data partition into groups?

+What is the difference between groups?
+This can be between groups identified beforehand, or by exploratory analysis of the data.

+What is the correlation structure of the taxonomic groups?
+Do any of these taxa correlate with the metadata?

+These analyses are usually done using either the mothur (Schloss et al. 2009) or the QIIME (Kuczynski et al. 2012) of aggregated toolsets, containing approaches adapted from ecology.
+However, the use of an analysis paradigm based on compositional data analysis (Aitchison 1986), or CoDa, offers a number of advantages over these tools, as explained below.
-Brief explanation of the data

-Data for microbiome analysis is collected by the following general workflow, and essentially every choice made affects the results (Walker et al. 2015).
-Once the sample (swab, stool, saliva, urine or whatever) is collected, the DNA is isolated and a small amount amplified using the PCR with primers specific to one or more variable regions of the 16S rRNA gene, or another conserved gene such as the cpn60 gene (Schellenburg et al. 2009).
-Then, a random sample of the amplified product is used to make a library, and it is common to multiplex many samples in the library.
+Brief explanation of the data type: Data for microbiome analysis are collected by the following general workflow.
+The sample (swab, stool, saliva, urine or other type) is collected, and the DNA is isolated and a small amount amplified using the polymerase chain reaction with primers specific to one or more variable regions of the 16S rRNA gene.
+It is also possible to target other conserved genes such as the cpn60 gene (Schellenburg et al. 2009).
+However, analysis problems are the same regardless of the amplification target chosen, and Walker et al. (2015) present a good summary of the effect choices taken upstream of data analysis can affect the results.
+Following amplification, a random sample of the product is used to make a sequencing library, and it is common to multiplex many samples in the library.
 A small aliquot of the library is processed on the high throughput-sequencing instrument.
+This workflow imposes constraints on the resulting data.

-It should be recognized that we are sequencing a random sample of the DNA in the environment.
-Thus, we need to ensure that any analysis takes this random component into account.
-Perhaps less obvious is that there number of reads obtained for a sample bears no relationship to the number of molecules of DNA isolated, because the number of reads obtained for a sample is determined by the capacity of the instrument: the same library sequenced on an Illumina MiSeq or HiSeq would return approximately 20 million or 200 million reads.
-That there is no information in the actual read numbers per sample is implicitly acknowledged by the common use of ‘relative abundance’ values for analysis if microbiome datasets.
-However, this constant arbitrary sum constraint generates significant unanticipated problems for analysis as described below, and is the main reason to use a compositional data approach (Aitchison 1986).
+It should be recognized that the investigator is sequencing a random sample of the DNA in the library, which is itself a random sample of the DNA in the environment.
+Thus, it is important to ensure that any analysis takes this random component into account (Fernandes et al. 2013).
+Perhaps less obvious is that the number of sequencing reads obtained for a sample bears no relationship to the number of molecules of DNA in the environment.
+This is because the number of reads obtained for a sample is determined by the capacity of the instrument: for example, the same library sequenced on an Illumina MiSeq or HiSeq would return approximately 20 million or 200 million reads.
+That there is no information in the actual read numbers per sample is implicitly acknowledged by the common use of ‘relative abundance’ values for analysis of microbiome datasets.
+Such datasets are referred to as compositional and there is a long history of the development of proper analysis techniques in other fields (Pawlowsky-Glahn et al. 2015).